North-central Oregon. Photo Credit: Dan Meyers

 Past Workshops

-The EOC was formed by WAFWA in 2008 as an outgrowth of the 2006 Sage-grouse Comprehensive Conservation Strategy.
-The EOC consists of leadership of State wildlife agencies and Federal agencies with responsibilities and authority for management of sagebrush dependent wildlife or their habitat.
-The Chair of the Sagebrush Executive Oversight Committee is Angi Bruce, Deputy Director of the Wyoming Game and Fish Department.
+The Sagebrush Initiative Committee (formerly known as Sagebrush Executive Oversight Committee) was formed by WAFWA in 2008 (as an outgrowth of the 2006 Sage-grouse Comprehensive Conservation Strategy.
+The SIC consists of leadership of State wildlife agencies and Federal agencies with responsibilities and authority for management of sagebrush dependent wildlife or their habitat.
+The Chair of the Sagebrush Initiative Committee is Angi Bruce, Deputy Director of the Wyoming Game and Fish Department.
 The Vice-Chair is Ashley Green, Assistant Director of Utah Division of Wildlife Resources.

 Members List